-“Historically, market changing developments in payments have been costly and require long lead-times for implementation.
-But as consumers’ access to the fast–changing world of technology continues to gather apace, the payments companies and merchants are actively developing new products and solutions to improve their time-to-market lead-times and costs.
+“Historically, market-changing developments in payments have been costly and require long lead-times for implementation.
+But as consumers’ access to the fast-changing world of technology continues to gather pace, the payments companies and merchants are actively developing new products and solutions to improve their time-to-market lead-times and costs.

-“Added to this, companies and management need to give something back to the consumer to engage and maintain customer/employee satisfaction and loyalty.
+“Added to this, companies and managers need to give something back to the consumer to engage and maintain customer/employee satisfaction and loyalty.

 “The retail environment is generally quite good at innovating and one of the most recent and successful trends around engagement has been with Click & Collect.”

 Click & Collect is now the third most popular digital service in the UK and shoppers are enthusiastic about its flexibility whilst retailers are keen to simplify the customer’s overall purchasing journey using technology as the mechanism.
 In a 2016 survey, high street bank, Barclays claimed that Click & Collect volumes were anticipated to rise from 26.1% to 35% by 2018.